digitalocean/csi-digitalocean/README.md

 ---

-#### Snapshot support

-Version 1 of the CSI driver supports v1alpha1 Volume Snapshots only.

-Version 2 and 3 of the CSI driver supports v1beta1 Volume Snapshots only.

-Version 4 and later of the CSI driver supports v1 Volume Snapshots, which is backwards compatible to v1beta1.
-However, version 3 renders snapshots unusable that had previously been marked as invalid.
-See the [csi-snapshotter](https://github.com/kubernetes-csi/external-snapshotter) documentation on the validating webhook and v1beta1 to v1 upgrade notes.

-**Driver modes:**
+### Driver modes

-By default, the driver supports both the [controller and node mode.](https://kubernetes-csi.github.io/docs/deploying.html) It can manage DigitalOcean Volumes via the cloud API and mount them on the required node.
+By default, the driver supports both the [controller and node mode](https://kubernetes-csi.github.io/docs/deploying.html).
+It can manage DigitalOcean Volumes via the cloud API and mount them on the required node.
 The actually used mode is determined by how the driver is deployed and configured.
 The suggested release manifests provide separate deployments for controller and node modes, respectively.